insure logo

 How non-owner insurance rates in Missouri compare to rates in other states

 Non-owner car insurance rates also differ from state to state.
-Missouri’s average non-owner insurance rate is $315 a year, lower than the $353 average nationally.
-At $170 per year, South Dakota is the least expensive, followed by Idaho at an average of $190 a year.
-Iowa is the third most affordable at $193 annually.
+The average non-owner insurance rate in Missouri is $358 a year, which is higher than the national average of $325.

 Non-owner auto insurance rates in the 10 most populous states